GSK IMPACT Awards

 Criteria

 IMPACT is an acronym that represents the guiding principles and criteria for this awards program.
-We seek organizations that demonstrate that they are:
+We seek organizations that demonstrate they are:

 • Innovative – continually improving with vision, creativity, and leadership in solving pressing community health challenges